deepakgit-1/Prediction-of-Disease-Outbreaks/README.md

 ---
 ## 📦 Requirements

-Ensure Python 3.x is installed.
-Then, install the required libraries: pip install streamlit scikit-learn streamlit-option-menu
+-Ensure Python 3.x is installed.
+Then, install the required libraries:
+-pip install streamlit scikit-learn streamlit-option-menu

 ## 🛠️ How to Run the Application